Discover natural beauty in Sligo

 Time your visit to Rosses Point well and you can drive the 5km across the causeway at low tide to Coney Island.
 The island gets its name from the Latin word for rabbit, thanks to the abundance of furry inhabitants there.
 Teens can explore the beach in search of the washed-up whale remains, while little ones are enchanted by folklore tales of mermaids and fairy forts.

 A short 20-minute drive brings you to action-packed Strandhill - the ideal place to tire out your adventurous kids.
-Book the whole family in with Strandhill Surf School for a day of fun in the waves or, if you’re staying a little longer, take advantage of their surf summer camps and give yourself some kid-free time.
+Book the whole family in with Sligo Surf Experience for a day of fun in the waves.
+If you’re staying a little longer, take advantage of their surf summer camps and give yourself some kid-free time.

-Hang out in the grassy sand dunes of Strandhill Beach, with flat-topped Benbulben (Benbulbin) in the background.
+Hang out in the grassy sand dunes of Strandhill Beach, with flat-topped Benbulben in the background.
 Back at the village, treat them to an ice cream as you watch a famous Strandhill sunset.
+If you have more time to spend in this scenic spot, check out ten of the best things to do in Strandhill.

 Carrowmore Megalithic Cemetery